Time Period: 1520-1750

 - Guilder: 9'545.13mg AG fine

-- 24½ Guilders to the Cologne mark fine silver
+- 24½ Guilders to the Cologne mark of fine silver

 - 01.05.1857